baseweight/daypack/README.md

 The goal of DayPack is to allow rapid development of OnDevice Machine Learning models without Machine Learning engineers to have to learn C++, and for Machine Learning Engineers to be able to leverage existing Gradio applications.

+# Non-Python Requirements for Android Deployment
+* Android Studio
+* An Android Device with Debugging Enabled

+# Non-Python Requirements for iOS Deployment
+* XCode
+* A valid developer certificate
+* ios-deploy

 ## Why DayPack?

 Because the name backpack was already taken by other Python packages, and to keep with the outdoor theme of BaseWeight.